Executive

 Treasurer

-Faroe des Roches
+Faroe Des Roches

-Faroe was raised on coastal BC's sea air and rain; the environment encouraged her amphibious tendencies.
-She took her first sea kayak instructor course in 2004, and her passion and profession have been enmeshed ever since.
-Faroe is a Paddle Canada Level 2 Instructor, Level1 Instructor Trainer, Level 4 Skills, and a SKGABC Level 3 Guide and Guide Trainer.
+Faroe is a Paddle Canada Level 2 Instructor, Level 1 Instructor Trainer, Level 4 Skills, and a SKGABC Level 3 Guide and Guide Trainer.
 She is also a sea kayak Course Leader with NOLS, a Leave No Trace Master Educator, and a Registered Examiner for Maritime Radio.
-Faroe was a member of the Pipedreams Project paddling team and co-director and co-producer of the awardwinning short film by the same name.
+Faroe was a member of the Pipedreams Project paddling team and co-director and co-producer of the award winning short film of the same name.

 Secretary